Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/ethereum/oa-embedded-html.md

 2. Minify/ Compress the OA document data

-   - We will be minifying/compressing the JSON data in our OA document to prevent additional characters from being encoded later in step (3)
+   - We will be minifying/compressing the JSON data in the OA document to prevent additional characters from being encoded later in step (3)
    - You can use online tools like [Code Beautify](https://codebeautify.org/jsonminifier) to help you
      ![Paste document for encoding](/docs/integrator-section/verifiable-document/ethereum/oa-embedded-html/minify-document-data.png)
    - Copy and paste the data, into a text editor (we will need it later)